iAmScienceMan/retardibot/README.md

 ## 📜 License

-This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License - see the [LICENSE.txt](LICENSE.txt) file for details.
+This project is licensed under the GNU Affero General Public License v3 - see the [LICENSE](LICENSE) file for details.

 ## 🚀 Support & Community